 This is one of the most frustrating faults to have.
 Especially because it rarely jams shut before you start washing.
 It normally waits until your clothes are nice and clean, then traps them inside the drum.
 Many people force the door open out of frustration and cause extra expense.

-Some washing machines may be able to detect when water is inside the drum and refuse to let the door open if the washing machine thinks there is water inside.
+Some washing machines are able to detect when water is inside the drum.
+If they can, they will refuse to let the door open if the washing machine thinks there is water inside.
 This could be due to a problem draining the water or with the system responsible for detecting water levels.

 Does the washing machine still have water inside?

 The first thing to check is whether the water is still inside the drum or not.
-If there is obviously still water inside the machine then this is possibly the cause of the door not opening.
+If there is obviously still water inside the machine then this could be the cause of the door not opening.
 Drain the machine using this guide washing machine won't drain water.
 If the door opens once you have drained out of the water then use the article to investigate why.

 Can’t see any water inside